Arokia-Bhavya/DesignPrinciples/README.md

         }

         // 3.
-LSP Violation: Would break if PaymentMode subclasses misbehaved
+LSP Violation: Would break if PaymentMode subclasses misbehaved PaymentMode payment = new CODPayment();
+        payment.pay(); // This will throw exception — violates LSP

         // 4.
-ISP Violation: Suppose we had a giant interface OrderActions with many unused methods
+ISP Violation: Using interface with unneeded methods OrderActions actions = new DigitalOrderActions();
+        actions.process();
+        actions.returnOrder(); // Not supported, but still required to implement

         // 5.
 DIP Violation: Direct dependency on concrete logic EmailSender emailSender = new EmailSender();